 Protect Forms with CSRF Token in PHP

-Just making an eye catching website is not enough.
-Keeping a website secure is one of biggest challenges for web developers.
-In this post we will understand what is CSRF, how can it harm a website and how to make your website CSRF protected.
+Just making an eye-catching website is not enough.
+Keeping a website secure is one of the biggest challenges for web developers.
+In this post, we will learn what CSRF is, how it can harm a website, and how to make your website CSRF protected.

-CSRF is a security vulnerability which attackers use to trick their victim and make them perform an action they did not intend to.
-In this post we are going to implement CSRF security using a random CSRF token in request in PHP.
+CSRF is a security vulnerability that attackers use to trick their victims and make them perform an action they did not intend to.
+This post demonstrates how to implement CSRF security using a random CSRF token in a request in PHP.
 Files we are going to create for this post:

 - config.php: Configuration to enable CSRF protected requests.